-In Viella, the passion for wine is expressed in families, where everyone reveals their savoir-faire and brings their definition of our singular appellations: Madiran & Pacherenc du Vic Bilh.
+In Viella, the passion for wine is expressed in the families, where everyone reveals their “savoir-faire” and brings their definition of our very unique appellations: Madiran & Pacherenc du Vic Bilh.

 The Château, a majestic 18th century building, welcomes visitors curious to discover the secrets of a vineyard but also a place where sharing, culture, education and gastronomy are intertwined.